E-Martinez77/10_Homework/README.md

 This project creates a Team profile using Node JS.
 The Homework was centered around TDD and using Class constructors to build out employee roles.

+As of the due date of 02/24 this project is incomplete, but still in progress.

 ## Table of Contents

 \*[Installation](#installation)